Representations of classical Lie groups and quantized free convolution

 In the proof of Theorems \ref{theorem_moment_convergence}, \ref{theorem_moment_convergence_BCD} we will use the operators $\D^{G(N)}_{k}$.
-In principle, using the operators $\D^{G(N),PP}_{k}$ instead, we could produce analogues of these theorems for the Perelomov--Popov measures.
-However, we will use another (simpler) way to access the Perelomov--Popov measures relying on the following statement. \begin{theorem} Suppose that $\rho(N)$ is such that random measures $m^G[\rho(N)]$ converge as $N\to\infty$ in probability, in the sense of moments to a \emph{deterministic} measure $\mes$ on $\mathbb R$.
+Although, one can study the Perelomov--Popov measures using the operators $\D^{G(N),PP}_{k}$, we will use another (simpler) way to access them relying on the following statement. \begin{theorem} Suppose that $\rho(N)$ is such that random measures $m^G[\rho(N)]$ converge as $N\to\infty$ in probability, in the sense of moments to a \emph{deterministic} measure $\mes$ on $\mathbb R$.
 Then random measures $m^G_{PP}[\rho(N)]$ also converge as $N\to\infty$ in probability, in the sense of moments to a \emph{deterministic} measure $\mes_{PP}$ on $\mathbb R$.
 Moreover, if we set

 then

 \end{theorem}